Infineon/psoc-edge-nvidia-tao/README.md

 - **Security applications**: Intrusion detection, perimeter monitoring
 - **Automotive**: Passenger detection, driver monitoring

-## Contributing

-Contributions to improve the tooling and workflows are welcome!
-Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE.txt) file for details.

 ## Acknowledgements